 You Gotta Know These Civil War Battles and Campaigns

 - Hampton Roads (March 9, 1862).
 A channel in southeastern Virginia was the site of the first major fight between two ironclad ships.
 The Confederates raised an old wooden boat, the Merrimack, and fit it with ten guns and iron armor plates.
 Renamed the Virginia, it was captained by Franklin Buchanan.
 The Union countered by constructing a large oval with a rotating gun, called the Monitor and piloted by John Worden.
-The Virginia tore through Union wooden ships (Cumberland, Congress, Minnesota) but when the Monitor arrived, the two ironclads fought to a stalemate; the Union thus maintained its blockade.
-The South deliberately destroyed the Virginia two months later, while the Monitor sank in a storm off Cape Hatteras in December 1862.
+The Virginia tore through Union wooden ships (the Cumberland, Congress, and Minnesota) but when the Monitor arrived, the two ironclads fought to a stalemate; the Union thus maintained its naval blockade of the Confederacy.
+The South deliberately destroyed the Virginia two months later.
+The Monitor sank in a storm off Cape Hatteras in December 1862.

-- Shiloh / Pittsburg Landing (April 6–7, 1862).
-This was named after a church in Pittsburg Landing, Tennessee (100 miles southwest of Nashville).
+- Shiloh (or Pittsburg Landing) (April 6–7, 1862).
+This battle was named after a church in Pittsburg Landing, Tennessee (100 miles southwest of Nashville).
 Confederate commander Albert Sidney Johnston led a force north from Corinth, Mississippi.
 Ulysses S. Grant, who had just captured Fort Donelson, brought five Union divisions to face him.
-At first, the South led the attack, but Union troops held the “Hornets’ Nest” for hours, killing Johnston in the process.
+At first, the South’s surprise attack drove Union troops back, but Grant’s soldiers held the “Hornets’ Nest” for hours, killing Johnston in the process.
 P. G. T. Beauregard took over, but by the second day Northern Generals Don Carlos Buell and Lew Wallace (who wrote Ben-Hur) brought reinforcements, causing the Confederates to retreat.
-More than 13,000 Union and 10,000 Confederate soldiers lost their lives.
+More than 13,000 Union and 10,000 Confederate soldiers were killed, wounded, or captured at Shiloh.

 - Vicksburg Campaign (April 29 – July 4, 1863).
-This campaign was launched by Ulysses Grant to take control of the Mississippi River and cut off the western Confederate states from the east.
-Grant ordered regiments led by James McPherson, John McClernand, and William Tecumseh Sherman through bayous west of the Mississippi to Hard Times.
-They were up against rebel forces under Joseph Johnston and John Pemberton.
+This campaign was launched by Ulysses S. Grant to take control of the Mississippi River and cut off the western Confederate states from the east.
+Grant ordered forces led by James McPherson, John McClernand, and William Tecumseh Sherman through bayous west of the Mississippi to Hard Times, Louisiana.
+They were up against Confederate defenders under Joseph Johnston and John Pemberton.
 Sherman and McPherson drove Johnston from Jackson, Mississippi on May 14, and the Union scored a victory at Champion’s Hill two days later, but could not drive the Southerners out of Vicksburg, so Grant laid siege to the town.
 Outnumbered 71,000 to 20,000 and on the brink of starvation, Pemberton finally surrendered his men; Johnston withdrew east.

-- Chattanooga Campaign (September November 1863).
+- Chattanooga Campaign (September–November 1863).
 It began when Union General William Rosecrans forced Confederate commander Braxton Bragg out of the city on September 9.
 Ten days later, at Chickamauga (in Georgia), Bragg and James Longstreet turned the tables by whipping Rosecrans, forcing him into a siege position at Chattanooga.
-Only George Thomas (the “Rock of Chickamauga”) saved Rosecrans from annihilation.
-Well-developed railroad networks, however, allowed Ulysses Grant, Joseph Hooker, and William Tecumseh Sherman to bring reinforcements.
-On November 24, Hooker took Lookout Mountain in the southwest, in the “Battle Above the Clouds.”
+Only George Thomas (the “Rock of Chickamauga”) saved Rosecrans’s army from annihilation.
+Well-developed railroad networks, however, allowed Ulysses S. Grant, Joseph Hooker, and William Tecumseh Sherman to bring reinforcements.
+On November 24 Hooker took Lookout Mountain in the southwest, in the “Battle Above the Clouds.”
 The next day, Thomas ran right over the Southern force at Missionary Ridge, securing Tennessee for the North.